1983tarikyildirim/PolleidonApp/README.md

 You retain ownership of the content you submit, post, or display on Polleidon.
 By submitting content, you grant us a worldwide, non-exclusive, royalty-free license to use, host, store, reproduce, modify, create derivative works, and display such content for the purpose of operating, promoting, and improving our services.

 ## 5. Account Registration and Deletion
 Users must create an account to access certain features.
 You are responsible for maintaining the confidentiality of your account credentials.
-You may delete your account at any time through the Application settings.
+When you want to delete your account, you can send an e-mail to 1983tarikyildirim@gmail.com.

 ## 6. No Fees
 Polleidon is currently free to use.
 We reserve the right to introduce paid features or services in the future, which will be clearly communicated.